.. in our nature

 This series evokes the uneasy condition of our biophilia, and examines our fumblings to frame humanity's connection to Nature.

 - Is ours, as some still like to believe, the relation of innocent Adam to resplendent Eden, even if it's a paradise lost?
 Or of meek prey to ferocious jungle predator, perhaps?
-Or maybe turn that around: isn't this thing more like great white hunter to doomed quarry?
+Or maybe turn that around: isn't this thing Us : Nature more like great white hunter to doomed quarry?

-- Is the more fitting metaphor - in these latter days of cloud seeding, island creation, and custom-modified bacteria - that of a scientist to his grand experiment?
-Or, considering that we have reordered everything to our species' tastes and appetites, is the relation to Nature more like glutton to banquet table?
-For those who are more biblically blinkered, is this flat-earth existence best understood as a parable of the sinner wrestling the serpent for his soul?
+- Perhaps the more fitting metaphor - in these latter days of cloud seeding, island creation, and custom-modified bacteria - is that of a scientist to his grand experiment.
+Or, considering that we have reordered everything to our species' tastes and appetites, wouldn't our relation to Nature be more like glutton to banquet table?
+For those still yoked to faith, might this flat-earth existence be better understood as a parable of the sinner wrestling the serpent for his soul?

 - Would you say we typically approach Nature in the way that a master rules his domain, or more like a shepherd guarding his flock, or perhaps, in your case when you were younger, like a Christopher Robin going tenderly down life's path, hand in hand with his beloved Piglet and Pooh?

-- Standing before the immensity of Nature, is our relationship principally that of student to mentor, of priest to tabernacle miracle, of bard as author to an historic tragedy, or of Shiva toward the wasteland of His wrath?
+- If none of those paradigms feels quite right to you, then you have still other frameworks to consider.
+Standing before the immensity of Nature, maybe our relationship seems more like that of student to mentor, or perhaps of priest to his tabernacle miracle, or possibly even of us as a homeric bard unfolding an historical tragedy.
+Or of terrible Shiva toward the wasteland of His wrath, perhaps?

-Such is our confusion.
-The lens we choose might be any and all of the above, depending upon our momentary vantage, fancy, or scheme.
+Such is our confusion: mankind adopts all of these roles, at one time or another, in its approach to Nature.
+The lens we choose depends upon our momentary vantage, fancy, or scheme.

-And so much wilful shape-shifting and glib self-excusing comes at a cost, even to the apex deities ruling our Olympus: "As we change Nature," warned Maxim Gorky, "we change ourselves."
-Like our fast-expanding universe or, better, like a field-versus-ground experiment in psychology - where everything is in motion at once so we have no fixed observation point - what's going on between Us and Nature amounts to exploding chaos.
+So much wilful shape-shifting and glib self-excusing comes at a cost, even to the apex deities ruling our Olympus: "As we change Nature," warned Maxim Gorky, "we change ourselves."
+Like our fast-expanding universe or, better, like a field-versus-ground experiment in psychology - where everything is in motion at once so we have no fixed observation point - what's going on between Us and Nature amounts to an exploding chaos, and there is simply no going back to the Garden.

 These images challenge our continued veneration for Nature's archetypal forms, and our determination to patrol, nurture, govern, manipulate, disfigure, imitate, protect, exploit, and suppress, at will, the presence of the natural world in our lives.